History of Polygamy

-There are over 30 references to polygamy in the Bible, making King David (1010-970 BC) the most well-known polygamist in all of history, with 8 wives.
+There are over 30 biblical references to polygamy, making King David (1010-970 BC) the most well-known polygamist in all of history, with 8 wives.

 What we can look at is the prevalence of polygamy in historical records that we have, and it was a widespread practice across the ancient world, which does not seem to have been reserved for a certain class of people.

 Polygamy in Ancient Rome

 In ancient times, polygamy and monogamy seem to have coexisted quite well.
 Greece is the first classical civilization that exhibited mixed opinions of plural marriage.

 Although ancient Greece and Rome primarily embraced monogamy, the roman emperor Caracalla gave citizenship rights to a large number of polygamous Jews in 212 AD.
 This created a double standard, as all other roman citizens were prohibited from practicing polygamy at the time.